Walleclipse/ChineseAddress_OCR/README.md

 stupid_addrs_rev.py
 Address correction using fuzyy-matching based on address library
 ctpn
-If you want to know more details about CTPN, please check https://github.com/eragonruan/text-detection-ctpn
+If you want to know more details about CTPN codes, please check https://github.com/eragonruan/text-detection-ctpn
 wechat_program
 Some files of wechat program (微信小程序的一些文件)